 Do you feel like you are chasing your tail too often?
-A bit of running in circles is normal for any business owner, especially a #momtrepreneur, but if you feel positively swamped most of the time, something's gotta give.
+A bit of running in circles is normal for any business owner, but if you feel positively swamped most of the time, ask yourself these four questions:

-Your routines may add up to organization but do your routines add up to exciting opportunities?
-Nope.
-Boring.
-Mundane.
-Same old.
-A certain amount of structure/“time blocking” is helpful, but if too much of your time is “blocked”, you are blocking opportunities.
-Ensure there are two 2 hour gaps in your calendar each week to fill with a last minute opportunity or idea.
-Otherwise, how will you ever be able to do this...
+A certain amount of structure/“time blocking” is necessary when running and growing a business, but if too much of your time is “blocked”, you are blocking opportunities.
+Ensure there are TWO 2 hour gaps in your calendar each week to fill with a last minute opportunity or task.

-Never check email first thing in the morning.
+Do you check email first thing in the morning?

 It can be difficult to allow someone other than yourself to deal with your hard-earned, precious clients, but you have to get over it.
 If you haven’t done this already, it’s time to find the right person to do the things you don’t need to be doing and TRUST them to do their job.